-As at 31 December 2019, the Company had €2.751.661 held as deposits, cash and cash equivalents in Cyprus and Switzerland bank accounts.
-The Cypriot bank accounts are held in Euro and US Dollars.
-The Switzerland bank account is held in Euro.
+As at 31 December 2020, the Company had €2.991.559 held as deposits, cash and cash equivalents in Cyprus bank accounts.
+The bank accounts are held in Euro and US Dollars.
 The funds held in US Dollars are translated into Euro at the period end for reporting purposes.
 Deposits, cash and cash equivalents are valued at fair value by the relevant financial institution, and the Company receives monthly statements at the period end to confirm the balances held.
 There are no differences between Solvency II valuation and IFRS valuation of deposits, cash and cash equivalents.
 However, in Solvency II 'Deposits, cash and cash equivalents' includes the amount of accrued interest receivable whereas in IFRS this amount is included in other receivables.